Milwaukee Violent Crime Lawyer

 Domestic violence – also called domestic abuse – is a more severe form of assault and/or battery.
 Someone can face domestic violence charges when they assault or batter another family member or person in their household.
 Domestic violence convictions come with enhanced penalties and other assault and battery punishments.

-Contact Our Milwaukee Violent Crimes Attorney Today
+Contact My Milwaukee Violent Crimes Defense Firm Today

 Assault and battery cases that do not result in physical bodily harm or rely on independent witnesses tend to become a matter of “he said, she said.”
 In these circumstances, credibility is key.